Final Chancery order OKs hobby garage in Sussex County

 Plaintiffs had continued to argue in court and in the Cape Gazette video that the building, which Williams fixed up with old-time automotive signs, violated county zoning codes.
 The dispute, which has been going on for six years, took on bitter tones, with a sign indicating that Jesus would punish Williams for his actions.

-Plaintiffs have the right to appeal, but barring a serious legal error, the parties would face and uphill fight.

-The legal battle does reflect a changing Sussex County, with residents less tolerant of the rural environment that has typically allowed greater latitude in land use by farmers and others.
+The legal battle reflects a changing Sussex County, with residentsless tolerant of the rural environment that has typically allowed greater latitude in land use by farmers and others.